| Title: | Compute the Rectangular Statistical Cartogram |

 fitness.cutoff |

-cut-off value. |
+cut-off value |

 iteration.max |

-maximal number of iteration. |
+defines the maximal number of iterations. |

-Summary method for S3 class recmap
+Summary method for S3 class recmap.

 The area error is computed as described in the CartoDraw paper.

-## S3 method for class 'recmap' summary(object, ...)
+## S3 method for class 'recmap' summary(object, ...)## S3 method for class 'recmap' summary(object, ...)

 object |